oritech-inc/resume/README.md

 ## License

-This project is licensed under the samkelwe wakeni.
+This project is licensed under the original technologies limited.
 Feel free to use the code as a reference or modify it to create your own portfolio.
 However, please remember to replace the content with your own information and avoid direct copying of the design.

 ## Contact